Portugal Energy Information

 Interactive Chart Portugal Natural Gas Domestic Consumption

-Almost the totality of the coal consumption is used for power generation, and consumption levels depend on hydropower generation, price spreads with gas.
-Coal consumption decreased by around 60% since 2017.
+Almost the totality of the coal consumption is used for power generation; consumption levels depend on hydropower generation and price spreads with gas.
+Coal consumption has decreased by around 60% since 2017.

 Graph: COAL CONSUMPTION (Mt)

 Graph: COAL CONSUMPTION BREAKDOWN BY SECTOR (2019, %)